 When comparing Magento PWA studio vs Vue storefront, the former seems to be a better solution for Magento users.
 It’s updated frequently in parallel with the progression of Magento 2.
 Also, as it comes from Magento, code conflict might not be a problem.
 What is more, PWA Studio is more familiar with Magento developers.
 Therefore, it would be easier for you to seek a partner (agency or programmer) for your project.

 In comparison, Vue Storefront does not focus on Magento but on varied platforms, it ends up with missing core features and probable code dissension.

 However, there are two things that make Vue Storefront surpass Magento PWA Studio.
 First, it’s compatible with Magento 1.
 Second, it provides more options in terms of storefront design.

 Also, it’s important to remember that both Magento PWA studio and Vue storefront is still relatively new.
 As a result, they’re bound to have some bugs that need to be ironed out.
 If you’re not comfortable working with code that may still have some issues, then you might want to wait a bit longer before diving into either of these options.

 To sum up, If you own a Magento 2 store and want to convert it to a Magento PWA, using PWA Studio or ready-made PWA themes based on it is unquestionably a smart move.
 On the flip side, if your current website is Magento 1 and you have no intention to transform it to Magento 2, going for Vue’s solution for PWA development is more recommended.

 When it comes to Magento Progressive Web App development, Tigren is one of the first companies that you need to consider.
-We provide a variety of solutions, from TigrenPWA – a feature-rich PWA template for Magento built with PWA Studio, custom PWA development (from the ground up), to Magento website to PWA migration.
+We provide a variety of solutions, from TigrenPWA – a collection of feature-rich PWA templates for Magento – built with PWA Studio, custom PWA development (from the ground up), to Magento website to PWA migration services.
 Have any queries for us?
 Send them to [email protected] now!